mark-watson/hy-lisp-python-book/manuscript/deeplearning.md

 In lines 52-54 we defined a model using the Keras APIs and in lines 56-57 compiled the model using a [categorical crossentropy loss function with an RMSprop optimizer](https://keras.io/optimizers/).

-In lines 59-65 we define a function **sample** that takes a a first required argument **preds** a one-hot predicted encoded character that might look like (maxlen or 40 values):
+In lines 59-65 we define a function **sample** that takes a first required argument **preds** which is a one-hot predicted encoded character that might look like (maxlen or 40 values):

 [2.80193929e-02 6.78635418e-01 7.85831537e-04 4.92034527e-03
    . . .